-Looking to fix leaky gut and Hashimoto’s?
-We take a cue from a different medicinal approach here and use the 4 R’s of Functional Medicine.
+How do you fix leaky gut when you have thyroid disease or Hashimoto’s?
+We take a cue from an alternative approach and use the 4 R’s of Functional Medicine.
 Remove, Replace, Repair, Reinoculate.
 But first, it is helpful to fix adrenal fatigue issues before you tackle gut issues.
 Signs of adrenal fatigue include waking up in the middle of the night, racing thoughts, vertigo or dizziness, long recuperation time after exercise, cravings for salt and feeling extremely fatigued.

 The healing process for leaky gut becomes infinitely harder if you’re not sleeping well.
 In fact poor sleep and burn out will only sabotage your efforts.
 Good news is that two of the R’s, remove and replace, are part of adrenal healing.
 For more information on how to fix adrenal fatigue, read Healing Adrenal Fatigue with Hashimoto’s.

 Let’s Begin.
 The First 2 R’s

 Remove: Eliminate inflammatory and gut wrenching foods.
 This includes gluten (indefinitely), dairy, refined sugar, vegetable and seed oils (canola, corn, safflower, sunflower, peanut, cottonseed oil, etc), processed and fried foods (anything out of a box), alcohol, corn, GMO soy.
 If you feel unwell after grains and legumes, eliminate them for the time being.